sara-nl/swiftdocs/source/Pages/Clients/curl.rst

 :manpage:`curl(1)`

 -i	Include the HTTP-header in the output.
 The HTTP-header includes things like server-name, date of the document, HTTP-version  and more...
 -s	Silent or quiet mode.
 Don't show progress meter  or  error  messages.
-Makes  Curl mute.
+Makes  curl mute.
 It will still output the data you ask for, potentially even to the terminal/stdout unless you redirect it.
 -S	When used with -s, it makes curl show an error message if it fails.